cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-1-knowledge-acquisition.md

 | VoltageTransformer     |             |                        |                                                      |            |

 There are couple of things that David done.
-First of all, he use principle of sub-classing to create a class specialization in order to satisfy both Jon's and Emma's definitions.
+First of all, he uses the principle of subclassing to create a class specialization to satisfy both Jon's and Emma's definitions.
 For example, he created a `WindTurbine` class that is a subclass of `GeneratingUnit`.
 This is done by adding a `Parent Class` column to the `Classes` sheet.
-By doing this, he enable adding additional types of generating units in the future.
+By doing this, he enables adding additional types of generating units in the future.
 In the same fashion, he also created a `WindFarm` class that is a subclass of `EnergyArea`, basically connecting the two domains and allowing for other types of energy areas to be defined in the future.
 We see the similar approach with `Substation`, `Transmission`, `EnergyConsumer`, and `Point`.
-By sub-classing we enable the possibility to inherit properties from the parent class, avoiding the need to define the same properties for each subclass, which we will see in the `Properties` sheet.
+By subclassing we enable the possibility to inherit properties from the parent class, avoiding the need to define the same properties for each subclass, which we will see in the `Properties` sheet.

 In addition, David also added a `Reference` and `Match Type` columns to the `Classes` sheet.
 The `Reference` column is used to specify where the statement comes from, or what standard that matches the statement.
 The `Match Type` column tells whether the source is partially or fully matching the statement.
 We see that David did a great work linking the enterprise data model to existing standards, such as the CIM standard for energy areas and energy consumers.
 This is a good practice, as it sets the knowledge into a broader context, allowing for easier integration with other systems and standards.
 In other words, David did not fall into a trap of reinventing the wheel, but rather leveraged existing standards to define the enterprise data model (what a smart guy!).

 <a id="information-architect-properties"></a>
 Let's now move to the `Properties` sheet.
-David will also combined and uplifted the `Properties` sheets from Jon and Emma:
+David will also combine and uplifted the `Properties` sheets from Jon and Emma:

 | Class                  | Property             | Description | Value Type         | Min Count | Max Count | Reference                                        | Match Type |